 It’s great fun watching chickens explore the garden, stopping on occasion to rake around soil and stones looking for hidden treats.
 One word of warning is that if they get to your prized vegetable beds, they will either eat what they can or rake out of the ground what’s left, decimating any vegetable crops that you once had.

 Chickens also tend to poo frequently and anywhere where they happen to be.
 This might not be too much of an issue if its on bare vegetable beds that are laying dormant over winter months.
 In fact letting chickens do this and rake over the soil is great preparation for the spring when young seedlings are planted out.
 It can however be more of an annoyance as far as patio and decked areas go.
 Patios can be easily washed down or swept if the chicken poo is allowed to dry.
-It can however stain decking boards if they haven’t been thoroughly treated with a decking oil or decking stain.
+It can however stain decking boards if they haven’t been thoroughly treated with a clear or coloured decking oil or decking stain.
 Decking treatments seal the wood and prevent the poo from soaking in and staining the wood.
 This said, any traces of chicken waste should still be cleaned up as soon as possible with a decking cleaner as leaving it on the decking finish may still degrade or mark the finish over prolonged periods.

 For those that have seen the Peter Lord and Nick Park 2000 film ‘Chicken Run‘, take this as fair warning.
 Chickens are natural explorers and escape artists.
 If there’s a defect, hole or gap in your vegetable plot fence or garden boundary, chances are, the chickens will find it and ones they know it is there, will continue to exploit it.
 To prevent those awkward trips to all the neighbours in the street to ask if you can search their garden for a chicken, take time to ensure that your garden is chicken escape proof.
 Doing this will likely help to reduce the likely hood of foxes also getting into the garden.